 Gravity Goldberg is author of Mindsets and Moves: Strategies That Help Readers Take Charge, Grades 1-8 and author of many articles about reading, writing, and professional development.
 She holds a doctorate in education from Teachers College, Columbia University.

 Linda Green has worked as a special education teacher and a consultant, preparing and implementing workshops on a variety of topics related to special education.
 She presents national special education conferences nationwide.

-Dr. Jessica Djabrayan Hannigan is an assistant professor in the Educational Leadership Department at California State University, Fresno.
-She has extensive experience in P–12 general education and special education administration at the school and district level.
+Dr. Jessica Hannigan is an assistant professor in Educational Leadership at California State University, Fresno.
+She has extensive experience in P-12 general education and special education administration at the school and district level.